Firewall Security with OPNsense

 Automatic backups of configuration changes make it possible to review history and restore previous settings.

-Easily download a backup from within the GUI and store on a safe place.
+Easily download a backup from within the GUI and store it in a safe place.

-Encrypt the backup with a strong password and make plain text unreadable for unauthorized persons.
+Encrypt the backup with a strong password and make the plain text unreadable for unauthorized persons.

 Upload your configuration backup file and restore it with ease.

 OPNsense supports encrypted cloud backup of your configuration with the option to keep backups of older files (history).
 For this purpose, Google drive support has been integrated into the user interface.

 OPNsense offers many options for reporting and monitoring the system.
 These include: